Chin-Sun/hvac-agent/README.md

 **How I fixed it:**

-I simplified the system so each part has one clear job.
-Now only the guidance prompt controls the conversation flow.
-I also marked LOW priority fields as "optional" (like equipment brand, special requests), and added examples showing how to handle "I don't know" answers.
+I stripped it down to follow the single responsibility principle.
+Now only the guidance_prompt handles conversation flow.
+I also added LOW priority fields with clear "optional" labels (like equipment brand, special requirements), and included few-shot examples showing how to handle "I don't know" responses.

-The new flow is simpler: **guidance prompt → extract → guidance prompt** (it repeats this cycle).
-After pulling out information, it goes straight to planning the next question, without the extra validation/follow-up steps.
+The new flow is simpler: **guidance prompt → extract → guidance prompt** (a feedback loop).
+After extraction, it goes straight to strategy management and response generation, without the extra validation and follow-up layers.

 ## 6. Iteration 4: Strict Priority Enforcement (Final Version)
 ### Agent Analysis